eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 I wish it didn't *need* to be said, but it does.
 Compared to this, RCV is legitimately awful.
 The practical drawbacks of RCV are not as blatant with only three candidates (you only effectively need to keep track of nine tallies with three candidates<d-footnote>The number of bullet voters, and the six possible transfers: $A\to B$, $A\to C$, $B\to A$, etc.</d-footnote>), but we have seen RCV fail utterly in elections with three viable candidates, such as [Alaska and Burlington](../ditch-rcv/){:target="_blank"}.

-If they had used this system instead, a number of major issues would have been prevented.
-For those who aren't anti-RCV-pilled yet, Condorcet is what Fairvote *tells you RCV is, but actually isn't*.

-In this system, you get to vote for your favorite, but you also get to support your second choice against your least favorite.
-This is what RCV fails to do.
-Most voters *assume* ranking a second choice fortifies against their least favorite, but that's not how RCV works.
-It is, however, exactly what this system does when you vote for your second choice against your least favorite in that matchup.

-The major RCV failures stemmed from nonviable candidates *not* getting eliminated.
-Specifically, candidates with fervent but thin support, who would lose in every head-to-head matchup, got more first-choice votes than the broad consensus option--whose support was more widely distributed in second choices--and hence were not eliminated.
-This left voters who ranked that nonviable candidate first holding the bag when their honest support eliminated their backup candidate, and their first choice was unable to win against their least favorite.

-RCV *ignored* the data voters were clearly communicated through their second choice rankings: that they preferred the consensus option as a second choice to their least favorite.
-The system was too shortsighted--it only looked at these voters' first-choices<d-footnote>This is why Later No Harm is a joke criterion that nobody who understands social choice takes as anything close to "desirable".
+RCV utterly fails to deliver on its promises.
+Voters assume that ranking a second choice protects against their least favorite, but RCV only looks at first choices, ignoring the preference data it collected<d-footnote>This is why Later No Harm is a joke criterion that nobody who understands social choice takes as anything close to "desirable".
 By protecting your first choice from your later choices, the system can't <em>save</em> your second choice if your first is nonviable.
 That's what happened in Burlington and Alaska. <a href="https://electowiki.org/wiki/Later-no-harm_criterion">Later No Harm is incompatible with No Favorite Betrayal</a>.
 If you want to protect your first choice from your second choice, you will often have to betray your honest first choice or else risk electing your last choice directly as a result of your honesty.</d-footnote>.
-The system proposed by Better Choices *explicitly* asks for this information, and uses it faithfully.

-Instead of looking at the first-choice votes--which say nothing about how broadly acceptable or unpalatable a candidate is--this system looks at the head-to-head matchups.
-A metric which is easier to count, and is far more indicative of a strong candidate.
+The result: candidates with fervent but thin support (who can't win the final round) stay in too long instead of being eliminated, voters who ranked them first end up handing the election to their least favorite, and the consensus candidate the partisans ranked second gets eliminated.
+This system fixes that by looking directly at head-to-head matchups--a better measure of who's broadly acceptable, not just who's most polarizing.

 ### Cognitive Simplicity

 The choice of three is a very good move, I think.
 A two-candidate runoff is very nice because the race is very cognitively simple.
 You just pick who you like better, and it means you get more time to decide who you think is genuinely better.
 It's fully strategyproof (in the runoff step) <d-cite key="may1952simpleMajority"></d-cite>, and your vote absolutely counts.

 With three candidates, it's only *slightly* worse in that respect, in my opinion.
-Three is not *too many*.
-Four is kind of pushing it.
-Three also means that voting in each matchup is entirely tractable!
+Three is arguably not *too many*, and means that voting in each matchup is entirely tractable!
 Asking voters directly "who do you prefer out of these two" is still a simple question.
-There's still potential strategic considerations but, at the moment, it seems very minimal.
+Four is kind of pushing it, and would require six matchups, requiring going back to the ranked ballot.

-I've been skeptical of runoffs in the past, due to potential strategy concerns <d-cite key="fishburnBrams1981runoff"></d-cite>.
+I've been skeptical of runoffs in the past, due to potential strategy concerns<d-cite key="fishburnBrams1981runoff"></d-cite>.
 However, in practice, I've been convinced that Approval with a runoff in particular is quite robust, since it lets voters feel safer being more generous with their approvals than they might otherwise be.
 The runoff step also allows for a real choice to distinguish between the options for all voters, even if they didn't distinguish previously.

 I've also shared many issues with Condorcet methods in past posts.
 However, I believe the restriction of the Condorcet mechanism to the runoff step, among 3 candidates, essentially quells all of my concerns.
-I've always *liked* Condorcet in the abstract, and this feels like the *right way to do it*.
+I've always *liked* Condorcet in the abstract, and this feels like the *right way to do it*<d-footnote>Just because Approval is my favorite method does not make me a cardinalist.
+I've always leaned more towards Condorcet than something like SCORE or STAR.</d-footnote>.

 ### System Agreement

 Further, when restricted to three candidates, minimax agrees with Ranked Pairs and Schulze<d-cite key="brandt2025condorcet"></d-cite>, which are top-shelf Condorcet methods.
-Ranked Pairs and Schulze are robust, but harder to explain.
+Ranked Pairs and Schulze are robust, but *much* harder to explain.
 The fact that the very simple "least bad loss" system agrees with them is very satisfying to me.
+This means the system is both robust *and* easy to explain, which are both very important properties for a voting system to have.

 ### Pass-Fail Criteria

 Condorcet does not, in general, satisfy the participation criterion.
 That is, participating in an election might end up giving you a *worse* outcome than if you had abstained.
 However, this *generally* only occurs with four or more candidates.

 With three candidates (or at least the system being considered here), there are no participation failures.
 No monotonicity violation like in RCV either<d-footnote>This is not that surprising.
 Monotonicity is actually really hard to violate.
 Some call it a "free" property, because you need to define an absurdly convoluted system to break it.
 The fact any seriously considered system fails it is a wonder.
-Condorcet does not fail monotonicit, but it's worth mentioning it here.</d-footnote>.
-You also get reversal-symmetry<d-cite key="brandt2025condorcet"></d-cite>.
+Condorcet does not fail monotonicity, but it's worth mentioning it here because of RCV.</d-footnote><d-cite key="brandt2025condorcet"></d-cite>.
 Further, when outside of a cycle, the system will satisfy [IIA](../iia/){:target="_blank"}!

 Minimax also [does not generally satisfy the Condorcet loser criterion](https://en.wikipedia.org/wiki/Condorcet_loser_criterion#Minimax), but *does* with three candidates<d-footnote>This is easily seen by case analysis (if a Condorcet loser exists among three candidates, then a Condorcet winner must also exist and would be elected instead) or the equivalence with Ranked Pairs/Schulze, which do satisfy the Condorcet loser criterion for any number of candidates.</d-footnote>.

 Condorcet, in general, can fail some desirable criteria.
-In fact, minimax, in general, often fails a number of nice properties.
-But minimax is actually quite robust in the three candidate case, because it's essentially a shortcut for more robust methods like Ranked Pairs and Schulze.
-This system essentially funnels down Condorcet into the scenario where it really shines.
+But this system essentially funnels down Condorcet into the scenario where it really shines.

 ### Strategy Is Minimal